oneops/oneops.github.io/user/design/ssl-certificate-component.md

 _Directory path_: path where the certificate file is saved<br>

+These tips will help determining the correct certificate when receiving the certificate as a `pem` file:

+* Certificate is the first section from the certificate pem file.
+* SSL CA Certificate Key is comprised of section 2 and 3 from the certificate pem file.
+* _Key_ is the 4th section from your certificate pem file starting with `-----BEGIN CERTIFICATE-----` and ending with `-----END CERTIFICATE-----` inclusive.
+* Use `openSSL rsa -in filename.pem -out filename.key` to create a key file from the pem file to determine the _SSL Certificate Key_ field value.

 ## Automatic Certificate Generation

 Automatic generation and provisioning of certificates can be enabled with the _Auto Generate_ flag.
 It relies on the